crunchable/api-docs/source/index.md

 # Authentication

 Every API call must be authenticated by including your secret API key in the request.
-You can manage your API keys in the [Dashboard](https://crunchable.io/dashboard).
+You can manage your API keys in the [Developer Console](http://crunchable.io/developers/index.html).

 Authentication of an API call is performed using HTTP headers.
 Provide your API key as a custom HTTP header named `X-Crunch-API-Key`.
 You can keep your key secure by making API calls over SSL (HTTPS) as this will encrypt the entire request, headers included.